 - 1. Advocacy and consensus-building at the highest level of the Ministries of Health to organize and implement Mosquito Awareness Week in the countries of the Region. - 2.
-Coordination with the Ministries of Health, based on the experience in 2017 and 2018: setting clear and precise objectives and possible dates and launch site for the main event; and identifying target audiences, support and advocacy sectors, and available and required budgetary and human resources to implement the main activities. - 3.
+Coordination with the Ministries of Health, based on the experience in past years: setting clear and precise objectives and possible dates and launch site for the main event; and identifying target audiences, support and advocacy sectors, and available and required budgetary and human resources to implement the main activities. - 3.
 Advocacy and intersectoral coordination to secure the involvement of other stakeholders who would support vector-borne disease control activities, including: United Nations agencies and other national and international cooperation organizations that have a presence in the priority areas and work with key populations, and the private sector, especially those involved in related activities or activities that affect the environment.
 Through them, corporate social responsibility organizations or associations established in the country could be reached.

-4. PAHO will support the countries of the Region by sharing communication materials, as well as the proposal for technical knowledge events and innovative proposals for raising awareness among the different audiences.
-In the future, a media kit with key messages will be shared on the main actions for promoting vector control and breeding site elimination measures.
+4. PAHO will support the countries of the Region by sharing communication materials, as well as the proposal for technical knowledge events and innovative proposals for raising awareness among the different audiences, and key messages for promoting vector control and breeding site elimination measures.